V2V-GoT: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models and Graph-of-Thoughts: Model

 \subsection{Architecture}

-We extend \nameprior~\cite{chiu2025v2vllm}'s model to build our \namemethod~model, as shown in Figure~\ref{fig:model}.
-LLaVA~\cite{liu2023llava} is used as the base MLLM architecture.
+We build our \namemethod~model with LLaVA-v1.5-7b~\cite{liu2023llava} as the base MLLM architecture, as shown in Figure~\ref{fig:model}.
 Unlike the original LLaVA~\cite{liu2023llava} that uses an image encoder, we apply a LiDAR-based 3D object detector, PointPillars~\cite{lang2019pointpillar}, to extract perception features from each individual CAV's point cloud.
 Unlike \nameprior~\cite{chiu2025v2vllm}'s model that only uses the perception features at the current timestep, our model uses the perception features at the current and previous timesteps from all CAVs as the input of the project layers in the MLLM to generate the visual tokens.
 The MLLM takes the visual tokens and the language tokens from the question and the context as input and generates the final answer in the natural language format.